Unemployment Insurance: New Hampshire

 Author: Robbie McKeon

-- New Hampshire unemployment insurance is provided under the New Hampshire Unemployment Compensation Law.
-Most employers in New Hampshire are subject to this law.
-See New Hampshire Unemployment Compensation.
+- Most employers in New Hampshire are subject to the New Hampshire Unemployment Compensation Law.
+See Employer Coverage.

 - Unemployment benefits generally last for up to 26 weeks.
 See Benefits.